woocommerce/woo-product-editor-workshop/src/docs/create-wordpress-plugin.md

 # Create the WordPress plugin

-Let's create a WordPress plugin to implement the examples proposed in this workshop.
+Let's create a WordPress plugin using the core library [@wordpres/create-block](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-create-block/) to implement the examples from this workshop.

 ```
-wp-create block
+wp-create-block
 ```

 When running this command: